 These days, many contractors are also working like interior designers - they help to manage your renovation project, but at a rate slightly lower than those with top-notch design experience.
 It’s good if you want something tried-and-tested, with tons of reference photos available online.
 If you’re a designer yourself, this collaboration works really well.
 While this is potentially the middle-ground for your wallet, expensive materials and complicated works could also drive up the total cost.

-Interior design firm
+Interior design (ID) firm

-3. Will this be your Forever Home, or not?
+3. Will this be your forever home?

 Planning to sell/upgrade to a private property?

 If you’re planning to earn rental on the property, a generic, neutral design might be best to suit any future tenants’ tastes.
-For example, if your home has a look that is too edgy or quirky, that might be too niche and could narrow your list of potential tenants.

-It’s your Forever Home
+It’s your forever home